 Alternative Minimum Tax.
 Each unitholder will be required to take into account his distributive share of any items of our income, gain, loss or deduction for purposes of the alternative minimum tax.
 We do not expect to generate significant tax preference items or adjustments.
-The current minimum tax rate for noncorporate taxpayers is 26% on the first \$175,000 (\$87,500 for married individuals filing separately) of alternative minimum taxable income in excess of the exemption amount and 28% on any additional alternative minimum taxable income.
+For 2014, the minimum tax rate for noncorporate taxpayers is 26% on the first \$182,500 (\$91,250 for married individuals filing separately) of alternative minimum taxable income in excess of the exemption amount and 28% on any additional alternative minimum taxable income.
 Prospective unitholders are urged to consult with their tax advisors as to the impact of an investment in units on their liability for the alternative minimum tax.